Minkowski Spacetime and QED from Ontology of Time: Variables, Constants and the Hamiltonian

 \subsection{Variables}

-We suggest the following axioms for an ontologically proper basis of physics are: \begin{enumerate} \item Existence happens in time.
-The ``time'' that we have in mind does not have to be identical to the time that an observer would measure using a clock, but we assume that there is a monotonic functional relationship. \item Time is manifest by variation.
-Any fundamental physical entity varies and is therefore a ``variable''. \item Measurements require constant references (rulers), i.e. a physical world requires constants. \end{enumerate} From these axioms it follows that \begin{enumerate} \item There are no other (physical) constants than constants of motion (COMs). \item Fundamental variables can not be directly measured. \end{enumerate}
+We suggest the following principles for an ontologically proper basis of physics: \begin{enumerate} \item Existence happens in time.
+The ``time'' that is meant here does not have to be identical to the time that an observer would measure using a clock, but we insist that there is a bijective functional relationship~\footnote{We explicitly include the possibility of regularizing transformations~\cite{KS1,KS2}. }. \item Existence in time is manifest by variation.
+All quantifiable properties of all fundamental physical entities continuously change and are representable by real quantities that continuously vary, i.e. by ``variables''. \item Measurements require constant references (rulers), i.e. a physical model requires constants. \end{enumerate} From these axioms it follows that \begin{enumerate} \item There are no other (physical) constants than constants of motion (COMs). \item The fundamental variables have no measurement standard, i.e. can not be directly measured. \end{enumerate}